 - Top with hummus, olives, tomatoes, basil and walnuts.

-I hope you have a happy week.
+I hope that you have a happy week.
 May it be filled with support, love and encouragement.

-If you have friends, family or co-workers who have been annoyed with vegans in the past, will you do me a solid and share this post with them?
+If you have friends, family or co-workers who’ve been annoyed with vegans in the past, will you do me a solid and share this post with them?

 You may also enjoy...

 Never Be Cranky Because of No Food.
 A Whole Food Plant Based Fast Food – Avocado with Spice Mix Recipe

 Love the food that loves you back

 Get instant access to thousands of plant based recipes and meal plans, no credit card or perfection required.